DogRacer78/Abstract-App-To-Source-Code/METHODS.md

 This will generate a server.js file, an instance of the MongoDB executable, a database folder (will be empty) and a script to launch the server.
 If a folder already exists at the path entered a dialogue will appear asking if it is ok to proceed.
 To launch the server.js simply click the RUN_SERVER.bat file.

 ## Connect to a Database
-Connecting to a MongoDB database run from a server.js file will be done automatically, if the application is running on the same network as the server.
+Connecting to a MongoDB database run from a server.js file will be done automatically, if the application is running on the same PC as the server.

 ## Load Data
 To load data from the database simply use the following: